dotnet/android/Documentation/workflow/UnitTests.md

 There are other build tests which test other aspects of the SDK.
 Examples are `tests/CodeBehind/BuildTests/CodeBehindBuildTests.csproj`

 Writing a test makes use of the `src/Xamarin.Android.Build.Tasks/Tests/Xamarin.ProjectTools/Xamarin.ProjectTools.csproj` API.
-This api exposes a way to programmatically generating csproj files as well as other application based source code.
+This API exposes a way to programmatically generating csproj files as well as other application based source code.
 This saves us from having to have 1000's of csproj files all over the repo.

 At its core you create an `XamarinAndroidProject` instance.
 This can be `XamarinAndroidApplicationProject` or say `XamarinFormsApplicationProject`.